Bathroom organization hacks: How to keep your bathroom organized & elegant at all times

 Magnetic organizers

-- In a medicine cabinet
+• In a medicine cabinet

-- In a drawer
+• In a drawer

-- On a wall, or any other surface you can think of
+• On a wall or any other surface you can think of

 Hair-tool holder

 Great for storing your curling iron, blow-drier, straightener and other hot tools.
-A dedicated hair-tool organizer can be attached on a wall, on the side of your bathroom cabinet, or inside the bathroom sink cabinet.
+A dedicated hair-tool organizer can be attached to a wall, on the side of your bathroom cabinet, or inside the bathroom sink cabinet.

 Hooks